-The mitigations allow for the 2 metre physical distancing rules to be breached in the narrow circumstances required by each sport during competitive play, but only if the criteria above are met.
+The mitigations allow for the 2 metre physical distancing rules to be breached in the narrow circumstances required by each sport during competitive training or play, but only if the criteria above are met.

 * These requirements (i.e., to implement this guidance appropriately) apply equally to any organised outdoor activity outside the direct oversight of a sport NGB – e.g., an activity organised by a business, a public body, a charitable, benevolent or philanthropic institution, or a club or political organisation.
 In these situations the organising body is responsible for implementing this guidance.
-The section, ‘Guidance for sports, clubs and facilities’ provides more information on the preparations required.
+Section 4 of the document entitled, ‘Guidance for sports, clubs and facilities’ provides more information on the preparations required.